GeraldoViana/nksg/README.md

 My goal here is to minimize the task of writing DMLs for every table on a system.

 I've always liked and forced a single point of DMLs events in my PL/SQL codes,
-and every piece of it elsewhere just reference this API.
+and every piece of it elsewhere just references this API.

 _En plus_, when you are able to catch invalid data before hitting the SQL Engine is always a good way to go.